carpentries-incubator/workflows-nextflow/_episodes/04-channels.md

 ~~~
 {: .output}

+You can also use  glob syntax to specify pattern-matching behaviour for files.
+A glob pattern is specified as a string and is matched against directory or file names.

+* An asterisk, `*`, matches any number of characters (including none).
+* Two asterisks, `**`, works like *  but will also search sub directories.
+This syntax is generally used for matching complete paths.
+* Braces  `{}` specify a collection of subpatterns.
+For example:
+** `{bam,bai}` matches "bam" or "bai"

-The script below creates a queue channel that contains as many items as there are files with `_1.fq.gz` or `_2.fq.gz` extension in the `data/yeast/reads` folder.
+For example the script below uses the `.fq.gz` pattern to creates a queue channel that contains as many items as there are files with `.fq.gz` extension in the `data/yeast/reads` folder.

 ~~~
 read_ch = Channel.fromPath( 'data/yeast/reads/*.fq.gz' )